 - The future of the Jewish populations living in the West Bank

-- One reason is that the endorsement of the 22 members of the Arab league is not something to ignore.
-An eventual Middle East peace deal is probably going to need the support of many Middle East countries to keep the deal from breaking down shortly after it is put in place.
+Nevertheless, the Arab Peace Initiative should not be completely dismissed as something that cannot play a role in forming a future Middle East peace deal.
+The main reason is that the endorsement of the 22 members of the Arab league is not something to ignore.
+An eventual Middle East peace deal is likely going to need the support of many Middle East countries to keep the deal from breaking down shortly after it is put in place.